thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

 title: Avoiding Bloated Roles In Ansible
 tags: ansible,role,guide,devops
 ---
-While working on a recent Ansible project I think I realised why Ansible roles are both fantastic and deadly.
+While working on a recent Ansible project I think I realised why roles are both fantastic and deadly.
 It's not the syntax, it's the semantics.
-And the problem comes from an evolution in the meaning and intent of *roles*.
+And the problem comes from an evolution in the meaning and intent of Ansible *roles*.

 When I first started using roles, the documentation gave examples of roles with names such as *webserver* and *appserver*.
-Made complete sense to me, and is fine when you're learning and trying out some examples with Vagrant VMs.
+Which made complete sense, and is fine when you're learning and trying out some examples with Vagrant VMs.
-However the role of a production webserver can be complex, and it's here roles get messy.
+However the role of a production webserver can be complex underneath that high level moniker.
+And it's here where I find roles can get messy.

-As I built roles the list of tasks grew, and it became clear something was wrong.
+As I built roles for real production services the list of tasks grew, and it became clear something was wrong.
+It looks all neat and clean in the site.yml, but the mess is simply pushed into the ~/tasks/main.yml file.
 I'm using roles as Ansible wants me to (and Ansible clearly wants us to), but the results can be ugly, sometimes very ugly.

-It looks all neat and clean in the site.yml, but the mess is simply pushed into the ~/tasks/main.yml file.
+This manifests as broken playbooks, lack of code-reuse, inflexibility, and continual tweaking.
+Precisely the problems Ansible is designed to solve.
+Ironic, huh?

 My *webserver* role needed nginx, nginx config, firewall rules, intrusion detection scripts, etc.
-But my *apiserver* role has almost the same list of tasks as my webserver role, except for the nginx.conf template.
+But my *apiserver* role also needs the same tasks as my webserver role, except for the nginx.conf template.
 I have almost 90% duplication in my role tasks/main.yml files.

 ```